stan-dev/math/doxygen/contributor_help_pages/require_meta.md

 saying that `enable_if` is not well defined.

 ```
-// Declare enable_if.
+// Define enable_if.
 Note: `type` is not a member typedef.
 template<bool B, class T = void>
 struct enable_if {};